jvilleneuve/Typetalkgooglecalendarbot/README.md

 # Typetalkgooglecalendarbot
-A bot for typetalk to send reminders about events in your google calendar
+A bot for typetalk to send reminders about events and warnings of double bookings in your google calendar

 # Functions
 It has 3 main functions: